LIVE SESSION

 What is workforce forecasting?

-The importance of workforce forecasting for your business
+Why workforce forecasting is important for your business

 Steps for effective workforce forecasting